 You’re engaged in some innocent retail therapy and then this beams down from planet Piëch.

-Now clearly, the sight of a VW XL1 even in Cork’s fashionable out of town shopping outlet of Mahon Point would undoubtedly elicit the sort of panic that would do Orson Wells proud, but equally its appearance at Marbella’s La Cañada Parque Comercial must have elicited at least several raised eyebrows.
+Now clearly, the sight of a VW XL1 in Cork’s fashionable out of town shopping outlet of Mahon Point would undoubtedly elicit the sort of panic that would do Orson Wells proud, but equally its appearance at Marbella’s La Cañada Parque Comercial must have prompted at least several Andalucíans to at the very least, raise their eyes skywards.

 Actually, I’m talking nonsense here.
 The owner of this vehicle isn’t DIY shopping – you need big pockets to purchase, let alone maintain one of these five-figure babies.
-Forget your Veyron, this my friends, is serious exotica.
+Forget your Veyron.
+This my friends, represents serious exotica.
 Conceptually speaking, XL1 was the third evolution of Volkswagen’s 1-litre car programme.
 The brainchild (or vanity project) of Prof. Dr. Ferdinand Piëch, Volkswagen’s former chairman and creative mastermind who envisaged a practical and usable production car with fuel consumption of one litre per 100 km – (283 mpg in Brexit parlance).

 XL1 was powered by a 47-hp two-cylinder diesel engine, essentially a sectioned 1.6-liter turbocharged and intercooled TDI unit, working in tandem with an electric motor and a 60-cell, 5.5-kWh, 150-pound lithium-ion battery pack, giving about a 30 mile electric-only range.
 To achieve these figures, weight was pared ruthlessly.
 The highly aerodynamic body was made from carbon fibre, aluminium and magnesium, the paintwork was 50% thinner than normal, and there was no sound insulation.
 Rolling resistance was minimised by fitting 115/80R-15 front tyres and 145/55R-16 rear, inflated to 44 psi.

-Production of these hybrid hypercars began in 2013 at the former Karmann facility, with numbers limited to 250 cars, so the chance of sighting one is remote in the extreme.
-Nice to see the owner has the chutzpah to actually use it.
+Production of these hybrid hypercars began in 2013 at the former Karmann facility, with numbers limited to 250 cars, so the chance of sighting one is remote to non-existent.
+Nice to see the owner of this one has the chutzpah to actually use it.

 My thanks to JMC & MD for the photos.